tidwall/gjson/README.md

 This will retrieve the library.

 ## Get a value
-Get searches json for the specified path.
+Get searches JSON for the specified path.
 A path is in dot syntax, such as "name.last" or "age".
 When the value is found it's returned immediately.

 ```go
 package main